rehierl/node-tree-outliner/algorithm-about.md

 1. A
 ```

-Questions start to arise as soon as that fragment is slightly modified:
+As soon as the above fragment is even slightly modified, it becomes clear that
+this TOC can only be some generally accepted simplification:

 ```
 Example: